photonstorm/box2d-lite/README.md

 This is a 98.582% decrease on Frame 200 and 98.2205% decrease on Frame 600 for vec2s, and a huge 99.9782% decrease for the mat22s :)

 Pretty happy with just 8 mat22s in the entire test!
 We're still creating ~700 vec2s per frame, though.
-That is well within an acceptable range, but it'd be good to see if we can push this any further.
+That is well within an acceptable range, but it'd be good to see if we can push this any further down.

 ## v0.1.0

-It would appear that the final instance creating bastion is the ClipVertex.
+It would appear that the final bastion is the `ClipVertex` class.
 It only creates one vec2 instance per class, but we can still do away with it perfectly easily, with minimal changes elsewhere.
 Let's go...

 ```
 Frame: 200 = 535 vec2s - 8 mat22s